 Much of late 20th C. work has been on aerodynamics, motivated by the needs of supersonic flight.
-We note here that the equations for supersonic flight are hyperbolic (as with the wave equation - hence the shock waves of the supersonic bang, as with rifle bullets), while those of subsonic flight are elliptic.
+The equations for supersonic flight are hyperbolic (as with the wave equation - hence the shock waves of the supersonic bang, as with rifle bullets), while those of subsonic flight are elliptic.

-One of the prominent figures here was Sir James Lighthill (1924-98); BM 47 (2001).
+A prominent figure here was Sir James Lighthill (1924-98); BM 47 (2001).
 GEOPHYSICS; HELIOPHYSICS